msgProc: Timers

 Best Practices

-• Check timer ID in msgProc: When using multiple timers, check event.wParam to identify which timer fired
+• Check timer ID in msgProc: When using multiple timers, always check event.wParam against the stored timer ID rather than handling all MSG_TIMER events as the same timer